 K'NEX is one of the best homeschool gifts because it sparks an interest in how things work and constructing simple models.
 The amusement park filled the top of our garden!

 When you're looking for best homeschool gifts you can't go wrong with lego!
 Here's another example of a toy which teaches so well and so much.
-My friend's son wants to show off his jet fighter:
+Every year a lego set was top of the Christmas list for my son William.
+And my friend's son wants to show off his jet fighter:

 Lego teaches so many skills; here is a page with more than seventy different learning activities.